The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Exterior Details of the Battistero di San Giovanni, Pisa, Italy

-While the Romanesque architectural style mimics that of the cathedral on the lower levels, the upper levels transition to the Gothic style and is decorated with pointed gables, statues and exquisite engravings.
+The Romanesque architectural style mimics that of the cathedral on the lower levels.
+The upper levels transition to Gothic and are decorated with pointed gables, statues and exquisite engravings.
+Want a fun fact about the Baptistry in Pisa?
+It is where astronomer Galileo was baptized.

 Often referred to as the Old Cemetery, Campo Santo is one of interesting Pisa, Italy tourist attractions.

-#6 Fontana dei Putti (Fountain with Angels)
+#6 Fontana dei Putti

 View of the Fountain of Miracles, Pisa, Italy

-Dating to the 17th century, the fountain served an actual purpose – not just an aesthetic one: It was a main water source for the people of Pisa.
+The marble Angles Fountain in Pisa is worth a quick stop when admiring the sights on Piazza dei Miracoli.
+Dating to the 17th century, the fountain served an actual purpose – not just an aesthetic one.
+It was a main water source for the people of Pisa!

 Walking the Old Pisa City Walls, Italy